 Each year the IRS mails millions of notices and letters to taxpayers.
 There are a variety of reasons why they might send you a notice.
 Here are the top 10 tips to know in case you get one.

-An IRS notice typically will be about your federal tax return or tax account.
+Each IRS notice will address a specific matter relating to your tax account on the Federal level.
+Remember, States address their own tax collection independently of the IRS.
 It will be about a specific issue, such as changes to your account.
 It may ask you for more information.
 It could also explain that you owe tax and that you need to pay the amount that is due.
+In most cases, these notices will each address a specific tax period/year - so, you will receive multiple notices if there is more than one year involved.

 Each notice has specific instructions, so read it carefully.
 It will tell you what you need to do.